iherath/msu_site1/Past Projects.md

 					<h4>July 20th, 2020 - Present</h4>
 					<h4>Sri Lanka</h4>
 				</header>
 				<p>The Center of Hope was started in 1979 in Mattakkuliya as a response to the Sri Lankan government's forcible relocation of hundreds of families to "clean up the city of Colombo" in 1976.
-This relocation led to the creation of the Summitpura slum, and the Center of Hope aims to support this community by providing children ages 3-16 with resources for education and physical, emotional, and spiritual health.  </p>
+This relocation led to the creation of the Summitpura slum, and the Center of Hope aims to support this community by providing children ages 3-16 with resources for education and physical, emotional, and spiritual health.
+In order to support this mission, MedSurplus United sent medical supplies and hygiene kits to the Center of Hope.</p>
 				<p>We  also sent medical supplies and hygiene kits to the Horowpathana School, a rural school in Kebithigollewa, Sri Lanka with 110 children.
 Being in a rural area, they lack many resources including basic health and hygiene supplies and are sometimes supported by the teachers themselves.
 The region was severely affected by the Sri Lankan Civil War, which lasted for around 30 years.
 All donations were used to purchase and ship first aid kits for the schools and supplies for hygiene kits (including masks, toothbrushes, toothpaste, soap, hand sanitizer, water bottles, and lunch boxes) for 405 children in total.  </p>
 			</div>
 		</div>